Matias-Ramos/IOL_Stepper/README.md

 3. This component is vanilla html/css, so no external libraries are required and may be implemented with any framework.

+4. Improves SEO and Accessibility.

-4. CSS BEM naming convention has been used on this component.
+5. CSS BEM naming convention has been used on this component.
 Although IOL doesn't use it, I found that this would facilitate their adaptation.

 ## Component's logic